yifan0414/yifan0414/README.md

 - 👋 Hi, I’m eyetofreedom
 - 👀 I’m interested in vim, nvim, linux command line.
-- 🌱 I’m currently learning ysyx
+- 🌱 I’m currently learning Linux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...